techpmsap/S4HC_Powerweek_2018/Prerequisites/Prerequisites.md

 ### <a name="configure-eclipse-java"></a>Configure Eclipse Oxygen Java preference
 Make sure Eclipse IDE uses right JREs.

-1. Click on **Window->Preferences**.
+1. Click on **Window -> Preferences**.
 This should open the Preferences window.
 If you are on MAC you can find Preferences item under the Eclipse menu
 	![](images/04_02.png)
 1. Search for **Installed JREs**
 	![](images/05.png)